ELKAMINA/42_irc/README.md

 2. Failed to connect: Socket operation on non-socket

 **Rep**: https://www.sendblaster.com/support/error-trapping/socket-operation-a-non-socket-error/#:~:text=The%20%E2%80%9CSocket%20operation%20on%20a%20non%2Dsocket%E2%80%9D%20error%20means,has%20been%20shut%20down%20abruptly.

+3. Noticing that wehn a request is made by a browser, the server receives two requests.

+**Rep**: its a feature included in Chrome.
+Reference : https://stackoverflow.com/questions/41686296/why-does-node-hear-two-requests-favicon (same same for c++ i guess)

 # Good to know : How does the Internet works ?